jquense/react-big-calendar/README.md

 react-big-calendar
 ========================

-An events calendar component built for React and made for modern browsers (read: IE10+) and uses flexbox over the classic tables-ception approach.
+This is an ElationHealth fork of the original react-big-calendar.
+It is an events calendar component built for React and made for modern browsers (read: IE10+) and uses flexbox over the classic tables-ception approach.

 [__DEMO and Docs__](http://intljusticemission.github.io/react-big-calendar/examples/index.html)